Most Wanted: The Greatest Hits: Background and release

 The Wanted released their third studio album Word of Mouth (2013).
 The album received mixed reviews from music critics, and performed moderately on charts, peaking at 9 on the UK Albums Chart and 17 on the US Billboard 200.
 The album was supported by their Word of Mouth World Tour, their debut concert tour in 2014.
 Before the tour began, the band announced on their website that they'll be taking a break following the tour.

 On 8 September 2021, after seven years of their hiatus, The Wanted reunited after releasing a new "Wanted Wednesday" episode, and later announced the album.
 They originally planned to reunite to celebrate their 10th anniversary in 2020, however, it was delayed due to the COVID-19 pandemic, and band member Tom Parker's brain tumor diagnosis in August 2020.

 Promotion

 Singles

-On 7 October 2021, The band announced the album's lead single "Rule the World" would be released on 13 October 2021 at 8AM BST, with a music video was released on the same day.
-Following its release, the song failed to impact any charts, only peaking at 24 on the UK Singles Downloads Chart.
+On 7 October 2021, The band announced the album's lead single "Rule the World" would be released on 13 October 2021 at 8 am BST, with a music video was released on the same day.
+Following its release, the song charted at 24 on the UK Singles Downloads Chart.